 I mentioned that I’ve embraced second hand when it comes to shopping sustainably for children.
 Our little guy’s wardrobe always has a mix of used, eco-friendly, and budget-friendly!

 So now I’m trying to be better about myself.
 Of course, I’m still embracing the one-in-one-out clothing method to keep my closet size in check, but it feels so great to add something new to my wardrobe that didn’t require any new production.

-So here is a list of second hand clothing stores and brands that are making it easier for us to shop sustainably!
+So here is a list of second hand online stores and brands that are making it easier for us to shop sustainably!

 Eileen Fisher RENEW

 I first learned about brands offering their own second hand clothing through Eileen Fisher’s RENEW program.
 EF takes back their clothes at stores and then fixes up, sells, or reimagines each piece to keep it from the landfill.

 Eileen Fisher is one of my favorite clothing brands (even before I cared about sustainable clothing brands).
 Her styles are timeless and made so well.